isabella232/experience-manager-headless-adaptive-forms.en/help/enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md

 1. Open your Git Repository folder in a plain text code editor.
 For example, VS Code.
 1. Open the `[AEM Repository Folder]\pom.xml` file for editing.
-1. Add the following properties to the file and save it.
+1. Add the following properties to the  `<properties>` section and save it.
 Replace versions of the `core.forms.components` and `core.wcm.components` components with versions specified in [core components documentation](https://github.com/adobe/aem-core-forms-components).

     ```XML